Sonchiriya: Plot

+While crossing the Chumbal River, Lakhna tells Indumati a background story about a curse of killing innocent children inside a room by mistake which led to the Baaghis' whole group being killed one by one.
+They need to find Sonchiriya (a metaphor for a 'Saviour Girl') to get rid of the curse.
+In order to reach hospital, Lakhna and group captures an influential person, whom they present to Mallah gang's head Phuilya.
+After killing him Phuilya helps gang through but they are ambushed at ruins by police.

-Indumati's family arrives and tries to take away Khushi with them.
-At the same time, Vakil Singh agrees to let her go.
-Lakhna revolts and disagrees.
-In this melee, Indumati's own child accidentally kills Vakil's brother.
-Lakhna and the team, along with Indumati and Sonchiriya, escape and Vakil Singh vows to hunt them down and kill them all.
-It is revealed that Maan Singh looted the dowry house to save Lacchu's father from inspector Gujjar knowing very well that it was a trap to kill them.
+Vakil Singh finds out that Maan Singh looted the dowry house to save Lacchu's father from inspector Gujjar knowing very well that it was a trap to kill them.
 Gujjar had taken him hostage and promised to free him only if Lacchu brings Baaghis to that village for the police to kill all Baaghis at once and get the reward from the government.

-Midway to the hospital, Lakhna tells Indumati a background story about a curse of killing innocent children inside a room by mistake which led to the Baaghis' whole group being killed one by one.
-They need to find Sonchiriya (a metaphor for a 'Saviour Girl') to get rid of the curse.
-Baaghis meet Dacoit Phuilya, and she joins Lakhna to save the girl and take them to Dholpur Hospital.
-They are joined again by Vakil Singh and the gang in the task.
-Vakil says, "to ward off the curse we need to save this girl from death.
-It is a chance to repent, this girl is "our Sonchiraiya, our saviour".
-Indumati's son wants to kill his mother, but Lakhna confronts and tells the truth that his grandfather was his biological father.
-Lakhna and Indumati make it to the hospital.
+Vakil arrives with his gang at the ruins and help Lakhna escape with Indumati and Sonchiriya.
+Lakhna is shot in abdomen but he tried to get the girls to hospital but they are confronted by Indumati's son who wants to kill his mother to avenge his grand father.
+Lakhna tells him that his grandfather raped his mother and was his biological father.

 While the girl is being hospitalized, Lakhna, who, being chased by Gujjar, was hiding behind the tree, comes out to surrender as his task of saving Sonchiriya was finished.
 But by the curse, Lakhna is shot dead by Gujjar.